On this page

 There may have been some charcoal made in the woods but generally the cottagers relied on collecting enough fallen wood from the common woods after high winds.

-Piped water did not come to villages until 1934
+Piped water did not come to the village until 1934

 1683/4.
 Winter most bitter causing the ground to freeze four feet deep.
 Frost killed men and cattle, split trees, ruined vegetables, killed birds and fish and froze the ponds.
 The Thames was frozen down to London Bridge and a fair was held on the ice for many weeks.
 No ships could move.
 Fuel, food and water was so expensive that collections were made for the poor in the cities.